Marie-Catherine Gondi

-Marie Catherine Gondi, née de Pierrevive, dame du Perron and dame d'Armentières (circa 1500 – 1570), was a French court official and a trusted favorite and confidant of the Queen Regent of France, Catherine de Medici.
+Marie Catherine Gondi, née de Pierrevive, dame du Perron and dame d'Armentières (circa 1500 – 1570), was a French court official and a trusted favorite and confidante of the Queen Regent of France, Catherine de Medici.
 She served as dame d'atour to Queen Catherine (1544-1552), Governess to the Children of France (1550–1559) and Dame to Mary Stuart (1559–1560).

 Life

 Marie-Catherine Gondi was the daughter of Jeanne de Turin and Nicolas de Pierrevive, a rich tax-farmer in Lyon.
 Her family was of Italian origin and active within banking in Lyon.
 She was very close to her father's brothers and she grew up in the Belregard, a castle which was built over a demolished house which her father bought.

 Life in Lyon

 In 1516, she married Florentine banker Antoine (Antonio or Guidobaldo) Gondi (1486–1560), who had emigrated to France in 1506.
 Antoine de Gondi was a member of the Italian Gondi family, who was to make a great career in the offices of the royal households under the patronage of Catherine de Medici, and the marriage between Marie Catherine and Antoine de Gondi is estimated to have been the beginning of the Gondi party's rise at court.
 Marie Catherine Gondi was the mother of ten children, many of whom made careers within the royal court, most notably Albert de Gondi (who married Claude Catherine de Clermont).

 Marie Catherine Gondi became a leading figure in Lyon.
 In 1521, her spouse acquired the noble estate or seigneurie du Perron, and during the 1520s- and 1530s, Marie Catherine Gondi became the central figure in a circle of humanists and intellectuals such as Étienne Dolet, Bonaventure Des Périers, Papire Masson and Maurice Scève.